FREQUENTLY ASKED QUESTIONS

 We are setting up a service whereby you will submit your circumstances via email to an accountant, onboarded and the opinion dispensed for a small fee (LCJREU will not be involved nor receive any income from it).
 (ATQC)

 If the existence of the loan has already been disclosed or is known to HMRC it is very likely they will institute an enquiry.
-If they do, you will have to contend that there is no valid charge.
-If that proves right, that is the end of the matter.
+If they do, you will have to contend that there is no valid charge and if that proves right, that is the end of the matter.
 In the meantime HMRC may issue a closure notice which would have to be appealed and an application made to defer payment.
 If it transpires tax is payable, as already indicated, only interest and late payment penalties should be eligible.
 (ATQC)

 If HMRC sought to litigate open years in the FTT, the taxpayer should apply for a postponement.
 Technically HMRC would oppose it on the grounds that whether or not there is a tax charge in the open year is a separate question.
-Taxpayers in this situation are having vary varying experiences.
+Taxpayers in this situation are having very varying experiences.
 (ATQC)

 Not directly.
 APNs remain payable regardless of the JR moving forwards.
 Open years will remain open and HMRC need to conclude their enquiries and issue a closure notice when the enquiry is finished.
 This can be appealed and the case can proceed to the FTT.
-This is outside of the litigation at this time.
+This is outside the litigation at this time.

 Suppose old years, say 2012-13 and 2013-14 are open because HMRC has made a discovery or there is an enquiry.

-First of all, if HMRC ask whether a contractor has received a loan, the question has to be answered.
+Firstly, if HMRC ask whether a contractor has received a loan, the question has to be answered.
 If HMRC then claim tax is due either because there were earnings of an employment or receipts of a trade, the taxpayer must appeal.
 Will the appeal have to be heard?
 There is a very strong likelihood that it will NOT.
 This is because one of the issues in the new Judicial Review proceedings will be how strong is HMRC’s claim that there was a tax charge under the legislation pre-existing the Loan Charge.
 If the court were to give a hostile view, that would be a major disincentive to HMRC’s claiming any tax.

 Where an APN has been validly issued, different considerations arise.
 The difficulty is that APNs can only be challenged soon by Judicial Review and even then within 3 months.
 The threat of bankruptcy has to be considered.
 Expert advice is that in the circumstances a bankruptcy registrar would defer proceedings pursuant to s.266(3) Insolvency Act.
 We would propose lining up advisers to help in any case.
 Possibly, there could be a test case.